dribnet/purvs/README.md

 Colour iteration

 I actually like this colour, I tried different colour combination with the ivory bricks but I think the reddish bricks colour looks better when trying to add more colour to the composition.
-I quite like this one as well as the final.
+I quite like this one.
 I take back what I said about not liking some of the colour combinations (I think this one is successful)

 --

 Overall, I found this project much more challenging than the previous problem sets we had because of the difficulty on wrapping my head around the coordinate system.
 I didn't realise how technical the coordinate system was and in my sketch I thought of a difficult idea (my initial gustav klimt inspired abstract pattern).
 I soon realised that I wasn't going to be able to achieve that idea so I decided to extend my ps3 concept.

 The brick tiling is drawn within the grid system whereas I thought it looked tacky/ redundant to have the windows within the grid system repeating itself.
 So, I decided to choose to put the windows outside of the replicating grid (centre of the page) so that the viewer knew where to focus on.
-As it zoomed, I wanted to reveal little details with each zoom so that the viewers had incentive to keep zooming.
+As it zoomed, I wanted it to reveal little details with each zoom so that the viewers had incentive to keep zooming.

 zoom 0 : brickwall, window and floating clouds zoom 1 : window detail is revealed, moon is added